What is Rewilding?

 Definition of rewilding

-Rewilding is the process of restoring and protecting natural ecosystems, and allowing them to develop and function without human intervention.
 This can include the reintroduction of native species, the removal of non-native species, and the protection of natural processes such as fire and flooding.
 The goal of rewilding is to create self-sustaining ecosystems that can support a diverse array of plant and animal life.

-Rewilding aims to restore three key ecological processes:
+Rewilding aims to restore three key ecological processes

 Ultimately, rewilding is a form of ecological restoration with an emphasis on humans stepping back and leaving an area to nature, as opposed to more active forms of natural resource management.